 For my first guitar in 1993 I used a 1943 Hermann Hauser body shape.

 My second was a copy of Torres First Epoch small-bodied guitar, and my third was a shape of my own design under the influence of Torres and Hauser.
-As time went on my design evolved through models 4, 5, 6, and 7 inspired by a 1932 guitar of Domingo Esteso.
+As time went on my design evolved through models 4, 5, 6, and 7 originally taking inspiration from a 1932 guitar by Domingo Esteso.

-Meanwhile, model 7 evolved into models 12 and 13 as my standard concert size guitars, which I still use today.
+Meanwhile, model 7 evolved into models 12 and 13 as my standard concert size guitars, which I still use today, although model 13 is rarely used.

 In 2010 I added a Santos-Hernandez shape, model 14, a copy of the 1929 guitar which I restored some years previously, and used it for a flamenco guitar.